Opportunities at Waikowhai

 Trees for Survival

 Waikowhai Intermediate is a partner in the Trees for Survival nationwide charitable trust, an environmental education programme.
 Our students have hands-on experience growing and planting native plants to help restore natural habitats.
 During the year, the students visit a landowner’s property to plant out the trees they have been nurturing, and to see how the previous plantings have matured and helped with erosion, water quality and biodiversity.
-Also, these students are involved in the Garden to Table programme where they grow vegetables in the school garden and prepare the fresh, seasonal produce.

 If you would like more information, please contact email@example.com

 In Robotics, students have an opportunity to work collaboratively, explore, problem-solve and above all, develop perseverance skills when faced with challenges.
 They learn basic computer programming skills, develop an understanding of the principles of physics and implement engineering concepts when creating their robot.
 Check out the Robotics page!

 Masterchef is a group of approximately 12 students, who are given the opportunity to further develop their cooking skills after having completed a Food Technology rotation.
 Students follow an applications process, and after a certain period of time, the group changes to give others a chance to participate in this very popular class.

 Masterchef allows students to cook by themselves, with different buddies, under pressure and in competitive situations.
 They also get the chance to cook a variety of foods using ingredients that they select themselves, using recipes they create themselves or research and find from different websites.

 Many students from this group are encouraged to further develop their skills in Food Technology to the next level at high school, or as a career.